-Apple, cherry and saskatoon berry trees are most common, but in 2021 the Town identified other varieties of fruit-bearing trees that are well-suited to our climate.
+Apple, cherry, and saskatoon berry trees are the most common, but in 2021 the Town identified other varieties of fruit-bearing trees that are well-suited to our climate.
 If Town trees need to be replaced or newly planted, the Town will choose from edible varieties whenever possible.
 Expect this map to grow in the coming years!

-1. No damage or harm is caused to the tree including broken branches, pruning or removal of any woody materials.
+1. No damage or harm is caused to the tree including broken branches, pruning, or removal of any woody materials.

 3. Some trees have been planted in memory or recognition of community members.
 Please respect the memorial plaques found at the base of these trees.

 Click on a tree or berry icon for location, directions and details.

 Fruit crops will vary by season.
 More trees will be added to this map as they are planted, or as existing trees mature enough to bear fruit.